 Significance to patient care

 Dr. Kennedy's research goal is to better understand how immune responses develop after vaccination.
-This knowledge can be applied toward improving current vaccines and informing the development of new vaccines that protect against existing and newly emerging pathogens.
+This knowledge can be applied toward improving current vaccines, understanding the causes of and thereby avoiding vaccine adverse events, and informing the development of novel vaccines that protect against existing and newly emerging pathogens.